Pzugatti/Plant-Seedlings-Classification/README.md

 # Plant-Seedling-Recognition
-The aim of this project is to recognize the plant seedling on the farm and the data-set is available on Kaggle (https://www.kaggle.com/c/plant-seedlings-classification/data).
+The aim of this project is to recognize the plant seedling on the farm and this is a classification task by using supervised learning technique.

+The data-set is available on Kaggle : (https://www.kaggle.com/c/plant-seedlings-classification/data).

 ## Data-set examination